elixir-europe/infectious-diseases-toolkit/socioeconomic-data/data-sources.md

 - how political and psychological factors can affect vaccine uptake;
 - provide the socioeconomic elements on which policies and communication actions should focus and/or adapt in order to be more efficient.

 For these reasons, the social sciences are considered a crucial aspect to deal with infectious diseases, including COVID-19.
-To facilitate this effort, social science data is mobilized via the [COVID-19 Data Portal](https://www.covid19dataportal.org/) to achieve the following objectives:
+To facilitate this effort, social science data is mobilized via the {% tool "covid-19-data-portal" %} to achieve the following objectives:

 - Connect it with other sources of data such as clinical or virological data.
 - Standardize social science data.